Harriet Tubman: Routes and methods

 Tubman's faith was another important resource as she ventured repeatedly into Maryland.
 The visions from her childhood head injury continued, and she saw them as divine premonitions.
-She spoke of "consulting with God", and trusted that He would keep her safe.
+She spoke of "consulting with God" and trusted that He would keep her safe.
 Garrett once said of her, "I never met with any person of any color who had more confidence in the voice of God, as spoken direct to her soul."
 Her faith also provided immediate assistance.
 She used spirituals as coded messages, warning fellow travelers of danger or to signal a clear path.
 She sang versions of "Go Down Moses" and changed the lyrics to indicate that it was either safe or too dangerous to proceed.
 As she led escapees across the border, she would call out, "Glory to God and Jesus, too.
 One more soul is safe!"
 In a dictated letter to a friend, she said, "God set the North Star in the heavens; He gave me the strength in my limbs; He meant I should be free."

 She carried a revolver as protection from slave catchers and their dogs.
-Tubman also threatened to shoot anyone who tried to turn back since that would risk the safety of the remaining group, as well as anyone who helped them on the way.
+Tubman threatened to shoot anyone who tried to turn back since that would risk the safety of the remaining group, as well as anyone who helped them on the way.
 Tubman spoke of one man who insisted he was going to go back to the plantation.
 She pointed the gun at his head and said, "Go on or die."
 Several days later, the man who wavered crossed into Canada with the rest of the group.

 By the late 1850s, Eastern Shore slaveholders were holding public meetings about the large number of escapes in the area; they cast suspicion on free blacks and white abolitionists.
 They did not know that "Minty", the petite, disabled woman who had run away years before, was responsible for freeing so many enslaved people.
 Though a popular legend persists about a reward of $40,000 for Tubman's capture, this is a manufactured figure: in 1867, in support of Tubman's claim for a military pension, an abolitionist named Sallie Holley wrote that $40,000 "was not too great a reward for Maryland slaveholders to offer for her".
 If it were real, such a high reward would have garnered national attention.
 A reward of $12,000 has also been claimed, though no documentation has been found for either figure.

-Tubman and the fugitives she assisted were never captured.
+Tubman and the escapees she assisted were never captured.
 Years later, she told an audience: "I was conductor of the Underground Railroad for eight years, and I can say what most conductors can't say – I never ran my train off the track and I never lost a passenger."